moehriegitt/hob3l/README.md

     0m0.824s
 ```

+The most complex part of the i3 MK3 printer, the `extruder-body.scad`,
+before it was reimplemented as `step` file, takes 2m42s in openscad to
+convert to STL, while `csg2plane` takes 1.24s.
+That is 130 times
+faster.

 For one of my own parts `useless-box+body`, which is less complex, but
 does not care much about making rendering fast (I definitely set up
 cylinders with too many polygon corners):